mukundjogi/android-interview/README.md

 - 📕 [Advanced Topics](docs/advanced-topics.md)
 - 📕 [Gradle & Maven](docs/gradle-maven.md)
 - 📕 [Publishing to Play Store](docs/publishing-play-store.md)

-## 💼 Success Stories

-### 👨‍💻 **Rahul** - Software Engineer at Google
-> "This guide helped me understand the depth of Android architecture patterns.
-The MVI examples were particularly helpful for my interview at Google."

-### 👩‍💻 **Priya** - Senior Android Developer at Meta
-> "The coroutines and flows section was comprehensive.
-I was able to answer complex async programming questions confidently."

-### 👨‍💻 **Amit** - Tech Lead at Amazon
-> "Best resource for Android interviews.
-The architecture patterns and practical examples helped me land the Tech Lead role."

-### 👩‍💻 **Sneha** - Senior Engineer at Netflix
-> "The Play Store publishing section was detailed and helped me discuss app distribution strategies in my interview."

 ## 📖 How to Use This Guide